nathaliacauas/Nova/README.md

 # Nova
-This repository presents code and information on the arcticle published in ICSR + AI 2025 - Nova: A Novel Approach for Game Narration
+This repository presents code and information on the arcticle published in ICSR + AI 2025 - Nova: A Novel Approach for Game Narration.

 The code needed to generate narrations is presented in gen-narrations.ipnyb.